OpenNuvoton/NuMaker_NuWicam_RDK/README.md

 # NuMaker_NuWicam_RDK

-This repository is NuMaker NuWicam Reference Design Kit.
-It includes board schematics, firmware, tools and documents.
+This repository is for Nuvotom NuMaker NuWicam Reference Design Kit.
+It includes board schematics, firmware, tools and documents resources for your reference.

 ## Firmware Build Steps